Frusadev/fewwbar/README.md

 ## How to install

-- Make a backup of you config files.
+- Make a backup of your config files.
 - move `eww` and `frusadev-openbox` in the `update` directory to `~/.config/`
 - launch the panel with `eww open bar-window`